-Currently, the group is carrying out a focused study of hephaestin, a protein that is a key intersection between copper and iron metabolism in mammals.
-We are also taking advantage of the remarkable conservation of fundamental cellular mechanisms across species through the use of functional profiling methods, such as CRISPR technology in model organisms to gain insight into copper and iron metabolism.
+The Vulpe Lab is also involved in collaborations to study the genetic determinants of iron deficiency in humans.The Vulpe group investigates hephaestin, a protein that serves as a key intersection between copper and iron metabolism in mammals by taking advantage of the remarkable conservation of fundamental cellular mechanisms across species through the use of functional profiling methods, such as CRISPR technology, in model organisms to gain insight into copper and iron metabolism.

 Iron absorption by the intestine controls iron homeostasis in mammals.
 Intestinal iron absorption is remarkably balanced to provide adequate iron to meet the body’s iron needs while preventing toxic excess.
 Because humans have an extremely limited capacity to excrete iron, regulation of the body’s iron levels is achieved by modulating uptake.